Last updated:

 - Reporting/reconciliation automation

-A provider with clean REST API documentation, a working sandbox, and 2-week integration time scores very differently from one with PDF-only docs and a 6-week onboarding.
+A provider with clean REST API docs and 2-week integration scores very differently from one with PDF-only docs and 6-week onboarding.
+See how orchestrators compare on this dimension.

 Score Scale